oplS17projects/DHill-and-JGoguen/JAMES_GOGUEN.md

     (loop)))))
 ```

-I unnecesarily made this a looping thread, but it never actually loops.
+I unnecesarily made this a "looping" thread, but it never actually loops.
 Regardless, when a cycle is completed, the program
 puts this loop to sleep, and await the user to click a "Next Cycle" gui button to resume the thread.

 #3 Database dependency on Procedural Abstraction